Gaining organizational effectiveness

 - Define distinct roles and responsibilities.
 See RACI chart.

 - Validate cross-functional alignment.
 See Organizational alignment.

-Develop a tailored, dedicated change management process for patch management, taking into account the new capabilities provided by Tanium.
+Develop a tailored, dedicated change management process for discovering sensitive data on endpoints, taking into account the new capabilities provided by Tanium.

 - Update SLAs and align activities to key resources for Tanium Reveal activities across IT Security, IT Operations, and IT Risk and Compliance.